Seeing Stars: Hollywood Award Ceremonies

 Large grandstands are set up nearby to allow spectators a view of the stars, as they exit their limousines curbside and walk to the auditorium.
 The stars make their way up the red carpet, running the gauntlet of photographers, and stopping to give interviews to the horde of TV news crews and entertainment reporters, before entering the Kodak.
 It's a great opportunity to see (and take photos of) your favorite superstars, since virtually everyone who is anyone in Hollywood comes to the Academy Awards show.
 But there are only 700 bleacher seats, and far more fans who want to be there.
 So, they have an online random drawing.
 (See below for details about how to get in on the drawing for the red carpet bleacher seats.)

 Unless you're an Academy member, your chances of actually getting inside to actually see the awards show are virtually zero.
 (In 1996, two people spent big bucks on scalped tickets to the Oscars, and made the headlines - when they were thrown out of the ceremony.
 Tickets are non-transferable..)

-In previous years, fans had to camp out on the streets for days in advance, in order to secure a spot in the bleachers - which were first come-first serve.
-However, two things happened to change things in 2002: one was Oscar's move from the Shrine Auditorium to the Kodak Theatre.
+In previous years, fans had to camp out on the streets for days in advance, in order to secure a spot in the bleachers - which were then first come-first serve.
+However, two things happened to change the situation in 2002: one was Oscar's move from the Shrine Auditorium to the Kodak Theatre.
 The other was the reaction to the terrorist attacks of 9/11.